-Some people like it rough.
+There are some Challenging Peaks in the world which are Top 10 Hardest Peaks To Climb but some people like it rough.
 They don’t care about easy hiking and family stroll to a peak of a hill.
 Travelers want a challenge – the route that will require all possible strength and skills.

 They need something to fight with, to feel a constant thrill, an exciting kind of fear (sometimes terrifying at the same time).
 They dream about reaching the stars and there are those who almost literally try.

 That’s why, ever since the 1950s when the first daredevils ascend the highest mountains in the world, people continue to seek even more challenging ways to do it.
 Here are some of the hardest peaks to climb in the world:

 It may not be the highest (it’s 10th, actually), but it certainly has one of the most challenging routes of all.
 How do we know it?
 Well, it has the highest mountain climbing mortality rate in the world – doesn’t sound too encouraging, right?
 Well, for some people it’s one more reason to try, but if you don’t feel like climbing all of over 8000 meters, there are always circuit routes – maybe you should try this out.

 The second highest mountain in the world has also claimed its share of lives, especially that avalanches and snowstorms are very often a part of the deal; there’s a reason why it’s the only mountain over 8000 meters that has never been climbed in winter.
 However, the majority of these deaths happens while taking an extremely dangerous shortcut to the peak.
 Haste makes waste – sometimes quite literally and horribly.

 Most people who died climbing the third highest mountain in the world lost their lives due to avalanches or hypothermia.
 Still, around 200 successes have in records so far so it certainly is doable.
 The scariest part is probably a vertical wall of over 300 meters where a lot of people lose their minds after looking down.